 Mycorrhizae boosts the plant’s immune system, and strengthens its chances of prosperous survival.

-If you ever observe a fuzzy surface like the one in the photo after using a high-end, organic fertilizer during a rainy spring – you will know exactly what it is, and treat it like the gift it is! 🙂
+If you ever observe a fuzzy substance like the one in the photo growing near the roots of your roses – you will be prepared to treat it like the gift it is! 🙂

-We often get asked what beach plants do well in a coastal situation.
+We often get asked: “What plants do well in a coastal situation?”

 Having just returned from a week on the southern Oregon coast, I had the time and opportunity to see for myself, and am happy to share some good options.